Equity release lending criteria

 As long as you meet all the equity release criteria set out below, you’re unlikely to be refused equity release, particularly if you have a specialist adviser to support you.
 However, be aware that you could be refused if:

-- you don’t have buildings insurance in place.
-Equity release providers require you to be covered for the full rebuild value of your home, which should be index linked with inflation.
+- You don’t have buildings insurance in place: equity release providers require you to be covered for the full rebuild value of your home, which should be index linked with inflation.

-- your home is not in good order or is urgently in need of repairs.
-At the very least, your lender will require you to carry out the repairs before they consider your application.
+- Your home is not in good order or is urgently in need of repairs: at the very least, your lender will require you to carry out the repairs before they consider your application.

-- your home is of non-standard construction materials such as concrete, timber or metal-framed buildings, although very high-quality, modern builds may be acceptable to some providers.
-The equity release council recommend you make your adviser aware of any non-standard construction.
+- Your home is of non-standard construction materials: the Equity Release Council recommend you make your adviser aware of any non-standard construction, such as concrete, timber or metal-framed buildings, although very high-quality, modern builds may be acceptable to some providers.

 More information on the topics raised in this article

-What is the criteria for equity release?
+What are the criteria for equity release?

 Your lender will also consider a few other factors when deciding whether to accept your application for an equity release scheme: